Ask a Question

 In the afternoon you continue riding through this amazing landscape, where the contrast between the desert dunes and the marshlands which border them is spectacular.
 You will pass suddenly from the desert to the garden of eden where nomads gather with their herds on the vast wet plains - a wonderful sight.

-Arrive at your ger camp which is located in a semi-desert environment - the yurts here sleep 2 - 4 people in single beds.
+Arrive at your ger camp which is located in a semi-desert environment - the yurts here sleep 2 - 4 people in single beds and showers are available in a separate building.

 Day 4 - Khogno Khan - Orkhon Valley